V8 (drink)

-V8 is a trademarked name for a number of beverage products sold worldwide that are made from eight vegetables, or a mixture of vegetables and fruits.
+V8 ("V-8" until mid-1987) is a trademarked name for a number of beverage products sold worldwide that are made from eight vegetables, or a mixture of vegetables and fruits.
 Since 1948, the brand has been owned by The Campbell's Company.
+Its packaging used the hyphenated “V-8” from the 1930s into 1987 year.
+In the second half of 1987, the revised, un-hyphenated “V8” began to appear.

-The original V8 vegetable juice was tomato-based and got its name from the fact that it contained juice from eight different vegetables.
+The original "V-8" vegetable juice was tomato-based and got its name from the fact that it contained juice from eight different vegetables.
+The 1941 Loudon Packing Company V-8 label gave these ingredients: "8 vegetable juices combined—tomato, celery, carrot, parsley, lettuce, beet, spinach, watercress, spices and salt."

 History

-An American child during World War II (1943) purchases a can of V8, handing the grocer his ration book.
+An American child during World War II (1943) purchases a can of V-8, handing the grocer his ration book.

-V8 Vegetable Juice was developed by Frank Constable of Chicago, Illinois, who worked as a contractor for W.G.
+V-8 Vegetable Juice was developed by Frank Constable of Chicago, Illinois, who worked as a contractor for W.G.
 Peacock (1896–1948), the founder of the New England Products Company, which manufactured individual vegetable juices under the brand name Vege-min since 1933.
 Tomato juice made up around 87% of the original drink.
 In 1947, Frank Constable devised a new formula for the "Vege-min 8 Vegetable Cocktail Juice", which remains today.
-The product was named by Constable after the V8 engine, the most powerful at the time.
-In 1948, the Campbell Soup Company acquired the brand from the Charles Loudon Packing Company in Terre Haute, Indiana, and has maintained continuous production of the beverage through the present day.
+The product was named by Constable after the V8 engine, available from Ford and Cadillac, an advanced design that totally replaced the "inline" 8-cyl. engines in the U.S. by the mid-1950s.
+In 1948, the Campbell Soup Company acquired the V-8 brand from the Charles Loudon Packing Company in Terre Haute, Indiana, and has maintained continuous production of the beverage through the present day.
+Among its Hollywood endorsers soon after Campbell’s acquisition were John Payne, Rhonda Fleming, Ronald Reagan June Haver, Jeanne Crain, Alan Ladd, Gene Tierney, Ginger Rogers, and Fred MacMurray.

 V8 Juice was discontinued in the UK in 2023.